Lab of Geriatric and Genomic Epidemiology Research

 Dementia and Aging Research of Taiwan (DART: 2007-2011)

-GAAIN ( The GAAIN (Global Alzheimer’s Association Interactive Network) is funded by the Alzheimer’s Association, USA.
+GAAIN (Global Alzheimer’s Association Interactive Network) is funded by the Alzheimer’s Association, USA.
 It has developed the first operational online integrated research platform, which links scientists, shared data, and sophisticated analysis tools.
-Our Dementia and Aging Research of Taiwan (DART) has joint GAAIN in September in 2016.
-We are looking forward to more collaborations via data sharing.
-For those who are interested in collaboration or data sharing, please contact Dr. Yen-Ching Karen Chen at karenchen@ntu.edu.tw.
+Our Dementia and Aging Research of Taiwan (DART) joined GAAIN in September 2016.
+We look forward to future collaborations through data sharing via GAAIN.

 Osteoporosis Project